 - Arch Support: The curved area at the bottom of the foot is the arch.
 People with bunions have unstable arches or flat feet which need extra support.
 The shoe you choose should have good arch support, or you can buy supports installed with metatarsal pads in them.
 The arch support reduces pressure on the forefoot and curbs discomfort for runners.
 It keeps the feet aligned in a neutral position.

 - Breathability: This ensures proper air circulation within the shoe.
 Sweaty feet can be slippery and also cause mal-odor and bacterial growth.
-Pick shoes with light fabric material or mesh uppers for optimal breathability.
+Pick shoes with a light fabric material that also has moisture-wicking properties or mesh uppers for optimal breathability.

 - Adjustable: Leather or canvas material can be stretchy and helpful.
 Go for shoes with laces or straps to adjust the fit so that it is not too snug.
 This will allow you to adjust the shoe while the bunion changes size.